KatrinaHramovich/Investment_Trading_Capstone_Project/README.md

 This project was completed as part of the Udacity Data Scientist Nanodegree program.

-My medium arcticle to this project you can find here: https://medium.com/@katrina.hramovich/-d0f21a502a35.
+My medium article to this project: https://medium.com/@katrina.hramovich/-d0f21a502a35.